 This is The Overall Championship, everyone is part of this, but you have to be really fast to get points, and to be in with a chance, a really top class Hill Climber - in the past our fast guys have beaten world class bike racing names, and not by a small margin!

 The Classic Championship is for those classic machines of the halcyon days of motorcycling, with that evocative sound and beautiful looks.
-Post war to the 70's - pure nostalgia, but not slow!
-Many of these machines are still trashing modern machines, it's the rider that counts.
+From the inception of bikes up until wartime for the vintage and post war until the 70's for the classics - pure nostalgia, but not slow!
+Many of these machines are still trashing modern machines, it's the rider that counts!

 Forgotten Era Class

 Established in 2008, this championship is designed for motorcycles of all types from the 1970 to 1989 period that many people would like to race - those bikes that fall between two stools: neither old enough to be a classic nor young enough to be fully competitive.
 The "Forgotten Era" championship aims to give these bikes and their riders a chance to compete with broadly similar machinery, have a real chance at a championship and have other competitors to try and beat on the day with no complicated machine specifications or scoring regimes!

 Road Legal Class